 My favourite character in this Grimm fairy tale is a little old lady with a twinkle in her eye.
 She gives the hero a bedtime drink, which enables him to dream the location of the magic flower.
 Is she the real hero of the story?
 Who is she?
 I like to think she’s the sorceress’s good-hearted twin sister.

-Of course, everybody has heard of Hansel and Gretel, Princess and the Frog, Rapunzel, Cinderella, Rumpelstiltskin and Snow White, and we’ve featured them all in past Storytime issues (you can pick them up from our Back Issue Shop).
+Of course, everybody has heard of Hansel and Gretel, Princess and the Frog, Rapunzel, Cinderella, Rumpelstiltskin and Snow White, and we’ve featured them all in past Storytime issues.
+You can pick them up from our Back Issue Shop.
 But there are many more Grimm fairy tales, like Jorinde and Joringel, which don’t get the same exposure as these more famous ones.
-Some of them are just too old-fashioned, dark or violent for a young readership, but many still make fantastic reads.
+Some of them are just too old-fashioned, dark or violent for young readers, but many still make fantastic reads.
 With that in mind, here are five of our favourite ‘unknown’ Grimm fairy tales, some of which might make it into the pages of Storytime in future.

 Great Grimm Fairy Tales You’ve Never Heard Of…

 1. The Three Spinners.
-This tale of a lazy young woman who can’t be bothered to spin, yet unintentionally ends up being the queen’s spinner is one of my all time favourites.
-Three spinners with striking and unusual features come to her rescue, but only on the proviso that she treats them as her cousins, which she has no qualms about.
+This tale of a lazy young woman who can’t be bothered to spin, yet unintentionally ends up working as the queen’s spinner, is one of my all time faves.
+Three spinners with striking and unusual features come to her rescue, but only on the proviso that she treats them as her cousins.
+She has no qualms about pretending they’re her relatives.
 What I love about this tale is that cheating works in the young woman’s favour and there is no moral lesson.
 In fact, it all works out rather well for her.
 Lazy she is, and lazy she stays.
 It’s a tale for rebels of the idle variety.

 2. Mother Holle.
-Better known in Germany, this tale has a classic theme: the virtuous, industrious sister versus the lazy sister, but with some delightful additions: a secret world at the bottom of a well, an old lady who shakes out her feather bed to create snowflakes and a smart-witted talking crow.
+Better known in Germany, this tale has a classic theme: the virtuous, industrious sister versus the lazy sister.
+However, it has some delightful additions: a secret world at the bottom of a well, an old lady who shakes out her feather bed to create snowflakes and a smart-witted talking crow.
 The sisters get just what they deserve and the ending is wonderfully visual.

 3. Queen Bee.
-A young ‘simpleton’ brother getting the better of his two older brothers is another recurring theme in the world of fairy tales, but there’s something pleasing about the way this story unfolds and in the simpleton brother’s respect for nature.
-He ends up forming some unlikely alliances, which help him tackle a series of impossible challenges.
+A young “simpleton” brother getting the better of his two older brothers is another recurring theme in the world of fairy tales, but there’s something pleasing about the way this story unfolds and also in the simpleton brother’s respect for nature.
+He forms some unlikely alliances, which help him tackle a series of impossible challenges.
 And his two brothers get off lightly too.
 Another great Simpleton-done-good tale is The Poor Miller’s Apprentice and the Cat – if only for the imagery of a castle run entirely by cats and kittens.

 4. Clever Gretel.
-While not suitable for young Storytime readers, parents might enjoy this funny story about a talented cook who, bored of waiting for her master’s guest to arrive, swigs a little too much wine and ends up eating their dinner.
+While not suitable for young Storytime readers in its original form, parents might enjoy this funny story about a talented cook who, bored of waiting for her master’s guest to arrive, swigs a little too much wine and ends up eating their dinner.
 When the guest finally arrives, Gretel uses her considerable wits to explain the disappearance of their meal.
-You can’t help wanting to applaud her ingenuity.
+You can’t help applauding her ingenuity.

 Happy reading all – have a Grimm week!